hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Of course, this is often easier said then done.
 You might actually need a more complex transformation, and it is not possible to get the required data in a simple query.
 In such cases, Snowflake recommends using sub-tables (TODO: add source).
 These do come with a danger of sacrificing data integrity, however.
 Moreover, in OLTP databases, you often can't afford to copy tons of data back and forth, not to mention work with outdated data.
-Lets look at the alternatives, you have, if you want to keep you queries simple, but you need to transform data in a non-trivial way.
+Let's look at the alternatives, you have, if you want to keep you queries simple, but you need to transform data in a non-trivial way.

 ### Subqueries
 Subqueries and common table expressions (CTEs) are often necessary unless you decide to create a temporary table or  view.
 Occasionally, they are useful even if you could theoretically avoid them.
-For example, instead of performing complicated cross join and filtering its results, you may be better of de-duplicating tables first, and then joining them without having to filter the result.
+For example, instead of performing complicated cross join and filtering its results, you may be better off de-duplicating tables first, and then joining them without having to filter the result.
 The caveats are: query planner might be smart enough to optimize the original (non-nested) query, and using subqueries can actually confuse it.
 Hence, this is something you have to test—there is not theoretical rule that will reliably tell whether using subquery is a good idea in particular case.
 What usually works for me is checking the size of the table in subquery before and after applying